probonopd/WirelessPrinting/README.md

 You need to connect
 * TX, RX from your 3D printer to the ESP8266 module (__EXT-1__ header on RAMPS boards)
 * Power and GND from your 3D printer to the ESP8266 module (attention, the __EXT-1__ header on RAMPS boards has 5V while the ESP8266 needs 3.3V)
-* SD card to the ESP8266 module
-* A capacitor across the power pins of the SD card
+* SD card shield to the ESP8266 module (a capacitor across the power pins of the SD card; SD shields have this)

 ### A note on SD cards

-Using a SanDisk 2 GB card formatted with the [SD Card Formatter](https://www.sdcard.org/downloads/formatter_4/) from the SD Association seems to work for me.
-Also, putting a capacitor across the power pins of the SD card appears to increase the probability of the card being recognized.
+Using a SanDisk 2 GB card formatted with the [SD Card Formatter](https://www.sdcard.org/downloads/formatter_4/) from the SD Association seems to work for me

 ### Configuration